Henry VI of England: Ascendancy of Suffolk and Somerset

-Illness, and the ascendancy of York
+Illness and the ascendancy of York

 In 1452, the Duke of York was persuaded to return from Ireland, claim his rightful place on the council, and put an end to bad government.
 His cause was a popular one and he soon raised an army at Shrewsbury.
 The court party, meanwhile, raised their own similar-sized force in London.
 A stand-off took place south of London, with the Duke of York presenting a list of grievances and demands to the court circle, including the arrest of Edmund Beaufort, Duke of Somerset.
 The king initially agreed, but Margaret intervened to prevent the arrest of Beaufort.
 By 1453, Somerset's influence had been restored, and York was again isolated.
 The court party was also strengthened by the announcement that the queen was pregnant.

 However, in August 1453, Henry received the bad news that his army had been routed in the decisive Battle of Castillon.
 Shortly thereafter, Henry experienced a mental breakdown.
 He became completely unresponsive to everything that was going on around him for more than a year.
 At the age of 31, he "fell by a sudden and accidental fright into such a weak state of health that for a whole year and a half he had neither sense nor reason capable of carrying on the government and neither physician nor medicine could cure that infirmity..." and he was, "...smitten with a frenzy and his wit and reason withdrawn."
 Henry even failed to respond to the birth of his son Edward six months into the illness.

-Henry may have inherited a psychiatric condition from Charles VI of France, his maternal grandfather, who was affected by intermittent periods of mental illness during the last thirty years of his life.
-At least one study identifies this illness as schizophrenia.
-During his bout of illness, Henry VI was attended by the surgeons Gilbert Kymer and John Marchall.

 The Duke of York, meanwhile, had gained a very important ally, Richard Neville, 16th Earl of Warwick, one of the most influential magnates and possibly richer than York himself.
 York was named regent as Protector of The Realm in 1454.
 The queen was excluded completely, and Edmund Beaufort was detained in the Tower of London, while many of York's supporters spread rumours that Edward was not the king's son, but Beaufort's.
 Other than that, York's months as regent were spent tackling the problem of government overspending.